 What Is Marfan Syndrome?

-Marfan syndrome is a genetic disorder of the body's connective tissue.
+Marfan syndrome is a genetic condition involving the body's connective tissue.
 Connective tissue gives structure and support to all parts of the body, including the skin, bones, blood vessels, and organs.

 What Causes Marfan Syndrome?